GiggleLiu/ScientificComputingForPhysicists/contents/chap2/julia-type.md

         self.num = num

 ```
+The behavior of method `f` is completely determined by the first argument `self`, which means *object-oriented programming is equivalent to single dispatch*.

-### Example: Fibonacci number
+### Example: Computing Fibonacci number at compile time
-The Fibonacci number is defined as follows.
+The Fibonacci number has a recursive definition:
 ```julia
 julia> fib(x::Int) = x <= 2 ?
 1 : fib(x-1) + fib(x-2)
 fib (generic function with 1 methods)